cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 // TODO

 ## webcomponents
 Webcomponents polyfill.
 This needs to be included before the crc-loader script.
-It is sufficient to use [webcompents-lite](#webcomponents-lite)
+It is sufficient to use [webcompents-lite](#webcomponents-lite).

 ## webcomponents-lite
 Webcomponents polyfill.
 This needs to be included before the crc-loader script (see [crc-loader](#crc-loader) section).
-For more details see [webcomponents.org](http://webcomponents.org/polyfills/)
+For more details see [webcomponents.org](http://webcomponents.org/polyfills/).